Computer Conflict, released in November 1980, is actually a bundle of two games : Red Attack! and Rebel Force.

 Honestly, the game is not great fun, I just persevered for the blog.
-It is unbearable either.
-I would compare a game of Rebel Force it to a sudoku grid : I don’t have much reason to start doing one, but once I do I’ll consider finishing it a personal challenge, and I guess it passes the time.
+It is not unbearable either.
+I would compare a game of Rebel Force to a sudoku grid : I don’t have much reason to start doing one, but once I do I’ll consider finishing it a personal challenge, and I guess it passes the time.

 And just like sudoku, the rules are simple and the grids may all look the same, but each game (assuming you randomize the map) is pretty different.
 If you actually like the game (and of course in 1980 the standards were different), it probably had more replayability than, say, Computer Napoleonics.

 As for Red Attack! : no.

 Rating : Poor

 I give credit to Rebel Force for its staunch design-for-effect philosophy and having a system that works with limited moving pieces.
 I also give a lot of credit for short battles where you get to take decisions.
 Back then I believe I would have enjoyed the game, but as a modern player it doesn’t have enough to draw me in.